(Above image of the Gospel of Thomas courtesy

 recommend to readers meeting the text for the first time.

-Frederik Wisse Translation -- Prepared for the Nag Hammadi Library in English, this is an accurate and
+Frederik Wisse Translation – Originally prepared for the Coptic Gnostic Library Project, this is an accurate and

-widely-referenced translation, however the 1995 Wisse & Waldstein
+widely-referenced translation.
+However the above editions, and the 1995 Wisse & Waldstein

-scholar's edition (below) provides what we judge to be a much improved
+scholar's edition (below), provide what we judge to be much improved